-Now, onto those structured products we mentioned.
+As another bit of defence for our portfolio we have been buying several bespoke structured products over the past 12 months.
 Because bond yields are so low, it makes stocks, bonds and property all expensive.
 This means it's harder to reduce the correlation of portfolio returns - to ensure that everything we hold isn't going up or down together - which is a key measure of our risk.
-To boost our diversification over the past year or so, we have bought several different structured products, which are contractbased investments with banks.
-That means that if certain events happen or market measures hit certain targets we are paid a certain return, while if the opposite happens we lose the return and sometimes some of our capital.
+Structured products are contract-based investments with banks, which means that if certain events happen or market measures hit certain targets we are paid a certain return, while if the opposite happens we lose the return and sometimes some of our capital.
 It depends on the product.
+Because their returns aren't based on the direction stock or bond markets take, they boost our diversification.

 The most recent is the Societe Generale VRR Index Structured Product, which makes money if the volatility of US Treasury yields increases.
 So if yields rise rapidly because of an inflation scare or if they slump because of GDP growth concerns we make a return.
 Any increase in the size or frequency of moves in US treasury yields is good for this investment.
 However, if yields just amble along with little movement, we will lose money.
 And we would actually prefer the latter: if yields shoot up or down stocks are likely to be falling because of the fears driving the move.
 Whereas benign yields should be great for our stocks.
 Long story short, we view this product as an insurance policy for wobbly markets.
-We have also kept buying the Legal & General All Commodities and Invesco Commodity Composite ETFs, which track baskets of raw materials, foodstuffs and metals.
-These assets should rise in line with inflation, so they are essentially a few more sandbags for our portfolio in case of any upheaval.